-The METRO Blue Line Extension (BLRT) Business Advisory Committee (BAC) is established to provide guidance to the BLRT Corridor Management Committee (CMC) on community issues during the engineering and environmental phases of Blue Line project development.
-In addition, the BAC advises the Hennepin County Community Works Steering Committee for elements regarding station area planning, other infrastructure investments and elements that may be implemented post revenue service.
+The METRO Blue Line Extension (BLRT) Business Advisory Committee (BAC) is established to provide guidance to the BLRT Corridor Management Committee (CMC) on community issues during the project development phases of BLRT.
 Appointments to the BAC will serve commencing early in 2021 until a community supported alignment is identified for environmental review and engineering advancement, taking approximately a year.

-The purpose of the BAC is to serve as a voice for the community and advise the BLRT Corridor Management and Community Works Steering Committees:
+The purpose of the BAC is to serve as a voice for the community and advise the Metropolitan Council’s BLRT Corridor Management and the Hennepin County Community Works Steering Committees:

 - Advise on communications and outreach strategies related to BLRT.

-- Identify potential issues and review strategies to mitigate the impacts of construction on residences and businesses.
+- Identify potential issues and review strategies to mitigate the negative impacts of project development on residences and businesses.

 - Serve as an information resource and liaison to the greater corridor community and their appointing organization.

-Membership is intended to represent the diverse interests and stakeholders along LRT line and will include stakeholders that are represented along the corridor.
-Specifically, membership will be appointed as follows:
+Membership is intended to represent the diverse interests and stakeholders in the Blue Line Extension project study area.
+Specifically, membership be will appointed as follows: